I’m often asked how much to costs to travel the world.

 Travelling long-term in developed countries can be astronomically costly if you travel the same way you would on a regular holiday.
 The cost of hotels alone can send your budget spiraling out of control.
 The alternative is to find creative ways to travel cheaply in expensive countries.

-You may not have to go to quite these extremes if you limit your overall time in expensive countries and budget adequately.
+However, you may not have to go to quite these extremes if you limit your overall time in expensive countries and budget adequately.

 4. Travel lavishly in expensive countries